top of page

 Ministers, Excellencies, colleagues, and friends

-Welcome to the second meeting of the Intergovernmental Negotiating Committee on Plastic Pollution, or INC-2.
-My thanks to the French government for hosting.
+Welcome to the second meeting of the Intergovernmental Negotiating Committee on Plastic Pollution or INC-2.
+I would like to thank the French government for hosting.

-We are gathered in Paris because the linear plastics economy is gushing pollution galore.
-Choking ecosystems.
-Warming the climate.
-Damaging our health.
-As ever with the triple planetary crisis – the crisis of climate change, the crisis of nature and biodiversity loss, the crisis of pollution and waste – people in the poorest nations and communities suffer the most.
+We are gathered in Paris because the linear plastics economy is gushing pollution galore, choking ecosystems, warming the climate, and damaging our health.
+As ever with the triple planetary crisis—the crisis of climate change, the crisis of nature and biodiversity loss, and the crisis of pollution and waste—people in the poorest nations and communities suffer the most.

-Because the truth is we cannot recycle our way out of this mess.
+The truth is, we cannot recycle our way out of this mess.
 Recycling infrastructure is unable to cope with today’s volumes.
 Waterfalls of virgin plastic are cascading into the system at one end.
-Our recycling systems are akin to running around with pots at the other end, catching only a fraction of this torrent to put back into the system.
+Our recycling systems are like running around with pots at the other end, catching only a fraction of this torrent to put back into the system.
 Simply investing in bigger pots and more people to carry them will not fix the problem.

-Only a determined elimination of unnecessary plastic, a full redesign of the products that we envelop in plastic and a full market transformation that drastically reduces the flow of virgin plastics can do that.
+Only a determined elimination of unnecessary plastic, a full redesign of the products we encase in plastic, and a full market transformation that drastically reduces the flow of virgin plastics can do that.

-A full transformation that reduces society’s over-dependence on plastic.
-One that builds new business models and market opportunities – because this is not about being anti-profit, but anti-pollution.
+A complete transformation that reduces society’s over-dependence on plastic.
+One that builds new business models and market opportunities – because this is not about being anti-profit but anti-pollution.
 One that creates new jobs along the supply chain and brings justice to vulnerable communities.

 This is the promise, potential and ambition of the global treaty you are negotiating.